MushroomObserver/mushroom-observer/TEST_FAILURE_NOTES.md

 passes.
 And the test fails at the final (not the next) `assert(rss_log.updated_at > time)`.

-I have what could be causing this, or where to begin looking.
+I have no clue what causes this, or where to begin looking.

 (Also don't understand why the tests sometimes use `rss_log` and sometimes `project.rss_log`.
 It's the same object.